shreyazz/genie-cli/README.md

 - Backend Builder
   - It helps to setup the basic backend project for developers, by downloading the usual required packages.
 It also sets up the `server.js` file with boiler plate code to get the server up and running with just one command.
 - React Cleaner
-  - it lets you clean a react app with unnecessary files and add important folders.
+  - It let's you clean a react app with unnecessary files and add important folders.
   - Unnecessary Files include:
     - logo.svg
     - reportWebVitals.js